zachxdc/ads-checkout-system/README.md

 The repository's project is for customers to calculate the total price when purchasing one or multiple ads.

-Currently system has 3 kinds of ads:
+Currently, system has 3 kinds of ads:
 | Name | Description | Retail Price |
 |:---- |:----------- | ------------:|
 | Classic Ad | Offers the most basic level of advertisement | $269.99 |